WAKU-TAKE-A/IJToolsUsingOpenCV/README.md

 ## <a name="eng">Message

-The OpenCV of the Windows version has been wrapper for Java.
+The OpenCV of the windows version has been wrapper for Java.
 Using that, I created plugin.

 It is described in the following site.
 I think very easy way.